AlexParamonov/blog/README.md

 Copyright
 ---------
 Copyright ©2012 Alexander N Paramonov.
-Released under the MIT License.
+Released under the LGPL v3 License.
 See the LICENSE file for further details.